Click to resize the text + -

 Proper protocols for administering the PRET are outlined here.
 Results of the PRET are valid for only 4 months prior to the beginning of a basic class.

-The PRET is modeled after the Cooper Institute® Test and will consist of the following:
+The PRET will consist of the following: (NLETC will score the tests.)

 1. Vertical Jump